Table Of Contents

 Buying an Annuity in Florida

-Florida has traditionally placed fewer restrictions on annuities, which may translate to less protection for consumers when compared to states like New York and California.
+Florida has traditionally placed fewer restrictions on annuities, which may mean less protection for consumers when compared to states like New York and California.

-But in May 2023, the Florida House of Representatives and Senate passed House Bill 1185, which introduced a layer of new regulations designed to provide additional consumer protections.
+However, in May 2023, the Florida House of Representatives and Senate passed House Bill 1185, which introduced new regulations designed to provide additional consumer protections.

-The Florida Department of Financial Services keeps a record of all insurance companies licensed to do business in the state, and annuity companies must also be licensed in Florida to sell in the state.
-You can search for your annuity company on the Florida Office of Insurance Regulation website.
+The Florida Department of Financial Services keeps a record of all insurance companies licensed to do business in the state.
+Annuity companies must also be licensed in Florida to sell within the state, with the Florida Office of Insurance Regulation website offering an easy search tool so you can check your annuity company’s status.

 “There’s a lot of regulation around that for insurance companies,” licensed agent Jonathan Varner told Annuity.org.
-“Florida does a really good job to protect their seniors.”
+“Florida does a really good job [of protecting] their seniors.”

 I have many clients who choose to move to Florida before purchasing an annuity to avoid state taxation on their annuity income.
 When facing rising costs and longevity concerns, maximizing income free from taxation becomes crucial.